musicakc/TechKnowledge/README.md

 * **Polymorphism** : The ability of an object to vary it's behaviour based on its type i.e. allows you to handle different data types/objects through the same interface.
 (Concept similar to overriding)

+* **Encapsulation** : Restrict access to data or methods (public,private,protected) and bundling of data and methods together is known as encapsulation.

+* **Inheritance** : Purpose is code reuse where any class can be written based on another class and use its data and methods.

+* **Abstraction** : based on building a model of a method/class.
+Requires minimal knowledge of implementation details like methods of the class or parameters of the method to trigger a specific operation.

 ## C/C++ specific questions
 * **Size of data types** : *char* - 1 byte, *int* - 2 bytes *float* - 4 bytes, *double* - 8 bytes